canonical/checkbox/checkbox-ng/docs/nested-test-plan.rst

 --------------------------------------------------

-Yes, it's possible to have multiple levels of nesting, a nested part being built from another nested parts, each level bringing its own set of new tests.
+Yes, it's possible to have multiple levels of nesting, a nested part being built from another nested part, each level bringing its own set of new tests.

 Let's add a new test plan to provider Baz: